 Beyond learning more about your relationship, you'll find yourself tested in ways that we’re not often exposed to; confronted by your worst traits and how they impact the people in your life; and reckoning with the difficult truth that some things are, in fact, your fault.

 In the end, it’s not that the experience simplified anything for us or even provided an inkling of closure.
 But nevertheless, I’m grateful for those sessions that we managed to stumble through.
-Not because they led to a thriving relationship, but because they've equipped us both with tools to better understand ourselves and manage our needs in ways that might not have come up in individual sessions.
+Not because they led to a thriving relationship, but because they provided us with the tools to understand ourselves better and manage our needs in all of our other relationships.

-I think back to those turbulent times and remember all the old emotions drudged up, the difficult conversations and mental gymnastics, and I have nothing but appreciation for the effort and the active choice to try where not everyone would.
-Yes, we could’ve easily walked away, letting things unconsciously eat at us, but we made a choice to try and understand and do better by both ourselves and our loved ones.
+I think back to those turbulent times and remember all the old emotions drudged up, the difficult conversations and mental gymnastics, and I have nothing but appreciation for the effort and the active choice to try.
+Yes, we could’ve easily walked away, letting things unconsciously eat at us, but we made the choice to try and understand and do better for ourselves and our loved ones.
 And after all, what is love if not a series of these choices?